 Choosing to visit Paris in autumn is easy—I mean, Paris is always a good idea, right!?
-In the autumn months–late September to late December—the weather is cooling, tourist crowds are ebbing, leaves are turning brilliant hues and if you’re late in the season, the Christmas markets are starting.
+In the autumn months–late September to late December—the weather is cooling and tourist crowds are ebbing leaves.
+In the earlier months, leaves are turning brilliant hues and if you’re late in the season, the magical Christmas markets are starting.
 But choosing what to wear in Paris during this transitional season can be a little tricky, so let me be your guide you.
-Learn what to pack for Paris in fall with the following tips and a printable checklist that is available at the end of this post.
+Learn what to pack for Paris in autumn with the following tips.
+Plus, download my printable checklist at the end of this post.

 General packing tips for Paris